SIMR-seminars/SIMR-seminars.github.io/about.md

 - April 6 2022: Kelsey Jesser and Erica Fuhrmeister
 - April 20 2022: Norma Morella and Kendra Kamp
 - May 4 2022: Purna C Kashyap and Smritee Dabee
+- May 18 2022: Bryan Brown and Ana Weil
+- June 1 2022: Donald Nyangahu

+**Credit to Amy Willis for her brilliant conception of the acronym SIMR and for creating this website!**